Volunteering for Suffolk Archives

 Pauper migrants to Quebec

-We explored the lives of paupers from Thelnetham in west Suffolk who were funded by the parish to leave the village for new lives in Canada.
+We explored the lives of paupers from Thelnetham in west Suffolk who were funded by the parish to leave the village for new lives in Canada in the 1830s.

 Lionel Jenkins, County Surveyor for West Suffolk, was granted conditional exemption from military service but eventually had to ‘join the colours’

-I helped to record some very rare case papers held in Bury St Edmunds and did some in-depth research into a number of the men involved.
+I helped to record some very rare case papers and did some in-depth research into a number of the men involved.
 Find out more at https://www.suffolkarchives.co.uk/be-inspired/communityprojects/wwi-tribunals

 2023